Nobel Peace Prize Is Awarded To World Food Programme

 This is in recognition of the work of WFP staff who put their lives on the line every day to bring food and assistance to more than 100 million hungry children, women and men across the world. pic.twitter.com/cjHOtqLcLk

+Trump has touted his nomination by a right-wing Norwegian politician on the campaign trail, but he was not among the favorites to win the peace prize, according to odds listed on the site Gambling.com.

+Ahead of Friday's announcement, betting houses had listed the World Health Organization as the top contender, the site says, followed by climate activist Greta Thunberg and New Zealand Prime Minister Jacinda Ardern.
+Another U.N. organization, the refugee relief agency UNHCR, was seen as having the same chance of winning as Trump.

-The prize announcement was made by Berit Reiss-Andersen, chair of the Norwegian Nobel Committee, who said in this time of pandemic "multilateral cooperation is absolutely necessary to combat global challenges."
+The prize announcement was made by Berit Reiss-Andersen, chair of the Norwegian Nobel Committee, who said that in this time of pandemic "multilateral cooperation is absolutely necessary to combat global challenges."

-In an interview with NPR earlier this year, Beasley said the organization's task has grown enormously as a result of the global pandemic.
+In an interview with NPR earlier this year, Beasley, a former governor of South Carolina, said the WFP's task has grown enormously as a result of the global COVID-19 pandemic.

 "Before COVID I had been giving speeches particularly in Europe and some in the United States, that 2020 was going to be the worst humanitarian crisis year since WWII," Beasley said.
 "135 million people pre-COVID are on the brink of starvation.
 Because of COVID we are now looking at an additional 130 million people that will be knocking on the door of starvation for a total of about a quarter of a billion people."